CDCgov/prime-simplereport-site/_pages/getting-started/organizations-and-testing-facilities/onboard-your-organization.md

 {: .usa-intro .margin-top-1}

 ## SimpleReport sign up checklist
 Organization administrators need to complete a few steps to sign up for a SimpleReport organization account.
-After that, we recommend taking a look at our resources to learn about how to use SimpleReport.
+After that, we recommend taking a look at our training resources to learn how to use SimpleReport.

 <fieldset class="usa-fieldset">
   <legend class="usa-legend usa-sr-only">Onboarding checklist</legend>